aminaeldj/Octodet-/README.md

 Before you install Docker Engine for the first time on a new host machine, you need to set up the Docker repository.
 Afterward, you can install and update Docker from the repository.

 - Set up the repository
-1. Update the 'apt' package index and install packages to allow 'apt' to use a repository over HTTPS:
+1. Update the `apt` package index and install packages to allow `apt` to use a repository over HTTPS:

    ```shell
    sudo apt-get update